Unread

 Fetch Unread API

-A user_id whose unread count is fetched through this method automatically is counted as a Monthly Active User.
+A user_id whose unread count is fetched through this method is automatically counted as a Monthly Active User.
 This may affect your bill.

 Batch Fetch Unread API